prashkup/cakestore/README.md

-An ecommerce store powered by react that allows clients to select from an array of cakes and to make their own recipes.
+An ecommerce store powered by react, redux, firebase and zdog that allows clients to select from an array of cakes and to make their own recipes.

 WIP